ts-23/assessment-ins/README.md

 - ported both the express app and react app into /apps
   - fixed some dependencies

+# Commits timeline

+- you can see my assessment journey with each commit here https://github.com/ts-23/assessment-ins/commits/main/

 # What I would do to make it better (or propose in a team, providing the evidence and logic)

 - convert to typescript